rekalogika/rekalogika.dev/docs/rekapager/06-integrating.md

   page as the current page.
 * Transform the string into a page identifier object.
 You can use the same locator that you implemented earlier.
-To get the identifier class, you can call the static method `getPageByIdentifier()` on the pageable object.
+To get the identifier class, you can call the static method `getPageIdentifierClass()` on the pageable object.
 * Call `getPageByIdentifier()` on the pageable object to get the current page.
 * Instantiate `Pager`, and return it.